top of page

 signifying nothing.

-Life is prose and poetry
+For life is prose and poetry

 both embraced and intertwined,

-and existence can endure beyond a given hour,
+And existence can endure beyond a given hour,

 in our vestige of scribbled lines,